aws-samples/sample-aws-modernization-with-qumulo/content/1_Introduction/12_cnq.md

 ---
-title: "Cloud-Native Qumulo"
+title: "Cloud-Native Qumulo (CNQ) Introduction"
 chapter: true
 weight: 2
 ---

-# Cloud-Native Qumulo (CNQ)

 ## 1. Overview
 Cloud Native Qumulo (CNQ) on AWS is the only file data service that offers the performance and scale your most demanding workloads need, at a comparable total cost of ownership to on-premises storage.